creare-com/podpac/doc/source/developer/specs/coordinates.md

 ### Shorthand

-For ease-of-use, the following aliases will be defined:
+For ease-of-use, the following aliases will be defined (on of these options):

  - `_s` and `_sl`
  - `Stacked`, `SL`